 Although Ward is an immensely talented athlete, his short career has been riddled with injuries.
 The most devastating was an ankle fracture from a football game in 2014, which left him sidelined for almost three months.

 “If you’re playing sports, it’s hard to watch [how you treat an injured ankle], but you’ve just got to stay off of it,” Ward says.
 “If you try to come back too fast, it’s going to hurt you more in the longer run.”

-Although Ward has healed and is back on the court and field today, he continues to fight the lingering effects of his injury and never quite stops thinking about his ankle.
+Thanks to a foot specialist, Ward has healed and is back on the court and field today.
+Now he continues to fight the lingering effects of his injury and never quite stops thinking about his ankle.

 “It hurts when I start running — for a long time.
 I started wearing braces and just run through it and try to not land on it with all my weight,” he says.

 Ward’s basketball coach, Carlos Strong, who runs CSDL, says one of his priorities is helping parents understand the health and safety concerns of young athletes like Ward.
 Strong, who played basketball at the University of Georgia, in the NBA and internationally, trains more than 400 boys and girls in northeast Georgia.

 Whether they are second-graders or high school seniors bound for college hoops, all the young athletes want to refine their basketball skills.
 And nobody wants to be benched with an injury.